FluentValidation/FluentValidation/docs/testing.md

 var person = new Person { Name = "Jeremy" };
 var result = validator.TestValidate(person);

-// Assert that there should be a failure for the Name property., and that the message is "'Name' must not be empty" result.ShouldHaveValidationErrorFor(x => x.Name);
+// Assert that there should be a failure for the Name property. result.ShouldHaveValidationErrorFor(x => x.Name);

 // Assert that there are no failures for the age property.